How To Keep Your Employees Engaged During Training: 8 Strategies for Success

 By incorporating knowledge checks and assessments into your training program, your learners will have opportunities to test their understanding of content.
-This not only benefits the learner themself, but also helps facilitators identify areas where learners need additional help.
+This not only benefits the learner themself, but assessment scores can help facilitators identify areas where learners need additional help.

-While knowledge checks are typically ungraded and informal, assessments offer a more formal way to assess understandings through graded questions.
-Knowledge checks and assessments can include any of the following question types
+While knowledge checks are typically informal, assessments offer a more formal way to assess understandings through scored questions.
+Knowledge checks and assessments can include any of the following question types:

 - Multiple Choice

 - Short Answer